shaing04/power-outages-analysis/README.md

 Using RMSE as the error metric and a permutation test, we found:

-- **Observed RMSE Difference**: 3077.0 minutes (Severe – Equipment)
+- **Observed RMSE Difference**: -16469.4 minutes (Severe – Equipment)
 - **P-value**: 0.0933

 <div style="width: 100%; margin: 0 auto;">
-  <iframe src="assets/fairness_analysis.html" width="100%" height="400" frameborder = "0"></iframe>
+  <iframe src="assets/fairness_analysis_2.html" width="100%" height="400" frameborder = "0"></iframe>
 </div>

-The model appears to perform worse for severe weather outages, with RMSE over 3,000 minutes higher on average.
+The model appears to perform worse for severe weather outages, with RMSE difference over -16,000 minutes higher on average.
 While the result is not statistically significant at the 0.05 level, the relatively low p-value suggests a possible performance disparity worth further investigation in future modeling.